genesis-x/xgsmnsetup/README.md

-# NOS Masternode Install Script
+# XGS Masternode Install Script
 # Use this script on a fresh install of Ubuntu 16.04 - MUST BE 16.04 x64

-Stable and cheap host here https://m.do.co/c/b93026fab810
+Stable and cheap host here https://www.vultr.com/?ref=7310523 or at mnhost.io

-NOS address if this helped you and you love me: NWrcgc4eSAqrrp5J7XUGiTvY7bZCs9Nify

 # Use this script on a fresh install of Ubuntu 16.04 - MUST BE 16.04 x64